 For example, Manon, who is under curatorship, sells her old television to a neighbour for $20 and buys a new television for $1,000.
 Manon's curator can have these acts cancelled by proving to the neighbour and the store that Manon was under curatorship at the time.
 The neighbour will have to return the television when he is given back his $20, and the store will have to reimburse Manon $1, 000 when the television is returned.
 Cancelling the purchase is possible even though Manon can afford $1,000 television.

-Contracts made before the curatorship started can also be cancelled or the amounts involved reduced if the other party knew about the person's incapacity or if his incapacity was notorious (impossible not to know about).
+Contracts made before the curatorship started can also be cancelled or the amounts involved reduced if the other party knew about the person's incapacity or if his incapacity was notorious (generally known).

 Does the curator have the right to a salary?